Police parade 67 over alleged gay marriage in Delta

 By Jimitota Onoyume

-Delta State Police command has paraded 67 gay suspects arrested at an alleged gay wedding at a hotel in Uvwie local government area.
+Delta State Police Command has paraded 67 gay suspects, arrested at an alleged gay wedding in a hotel in Uvwie Local Government Area of the state.

-The state Police spokesman, DSP Bright Edafe said they would be prosecuted in line with laws relating to anti-gay issues.
+The state Police spokesman, Bright Edafe, said they would be prosecuted in line with laws related to anti-gay issues.

-He said about one hundred of them were arrested but at the end of the profiling the number was scaled down to 67.
+He said about 100 of them were arrested but at the end of the profiling, the number was scaled down to 67.

 The police image maker also warned youths to desist from acts running against the laws of the land.